andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

     invertible) if its rows are linearly independent.
 This should be the case as you don’t have any redundant or duplicate coordinates in your general coordinate system.

+[^5]: Clearly our system is gaining some sort of phantom energy, since it rises
+    up to 0.045 on the left, and then all the way up to -0.69 on the right.
+Rest assured that this is simply from the inaccuracies in Euler’s Method.